 The Libertarian Party of New Mexico uses an organizational structure that maximizes efficiency and facilitates decision-making.
-The org chart looks like this:
+The organziation’s chart looks like this:

-The Executive Committee is directly elected by the membership at each state convention and represents the executive officers of the organization: Chairperson, Vice Chair, Secretary, and Treasurer.
+The Executive Committee is directly elected by the membership in odd numbered state conventions for 2 year terms and represents the executive officers of the organization: Chairperson, Vice Chair, Secretary, and Treasurer.
 These committee members perform all of the day-to-day management activities of the organization.

 The members vest decision-making authority in the Central Committee.
 Comprised of as many as 181 members who are elected to seats by members at the statewide and county level, this body makes all major decisions regarding the organization’s goals, strategy, policy and operations.
 It is similar to a corporate board of directors.

 The Steering Committee is comprised of all members of the Executive Committee, plus all Cabinet Officers (see below).
 The Steering Committee develops recommendations for long-range plans and goals for the organization and submits them to the Central Committee for discussion/debate/approval/rejection.
 The Steering Committee also facilitates collaboration between the Departmental Committees.

 The Departmental Committees stand beneath the Steering Committee.
 The chairs of these committees are Cabinet Officers, who serve on the Steering Committee.
 Members of the Departmental Committees develop the organizational plans and goals that have been approved by the Central Committee and execute the projects that support the daily activities of the organization.
 The three Departmental Committees are: